 Another great option is All Good’s Zinc Sunscreen Butter.
 The brand is making strides to help stop coral reef bleaching which can occur when the reefs are exposed to harmful toxins in sunscreens.
 A representative from All Good explained to Green Matters in an email interview, “We use all certified organic ingredients in production, protecting your skin and the ocean ecosystem with every use!”
 She continued, “As an entirely clean, biodegradable, mineral-based sunscreen, All Good provides an alternative to these chemical ingredients with a reef-friendly sunscreen that helps protect coral reefs and your skin.”

-Kypris Beauty’s Heliotropic is another great option for your UV ray fighting arsenal.
+Kypris Beauty’s Pot of Shade Heliotropic is another great option for your UV ray fighting arsenal.
 A representative from Kypris Beauty tells Green Matters that all their ingredients are “100% natural and nature-derived, scented and preserved with essential oils and plant extracts.”
 This sunscreen is also packaged in glass, which is helpful in avoiding plastic packaging, and never tested on animals.

 We can’t wait to kick-off summer travels!
 Whether you’re snorkeling in the sea, or snoozin’ in the sunshine, be sure to protect your gorgeous skin from the sun🌞.
 Stock up on Alba Botanica® sun care at the link in our bio, and comment below with your dream destination! #summer #travel #sunscreen #suncare #albabotanica #naturalbeauty #spf30 #sunshine